SummaryRead the full fact sheet

 - have any type of unprotected sex (without condoms) with someone who is infected with chlamydia.

 It can infect the cervix and spread to the uterus and fallopian tubes, causing:

 - bleeding after sex

-In men, chlamydia infects the urethra and may spread to the epididymis – the tube that carries sperm from the testicles.
+Chlamydia can infect the urethra and spread to the epididymis – the tube that carries sperm from the testicles.

 - sore, swollen testes.

 Sexual health check-ups are recommended for anyone who is sexually active.
 Frequency of testing also depends on your STI risk: